 As a healthcare organization, it is possible to leverage these unique SEO verticals to drive highly targeted traffic to your web properties.

-Here are a few guides to making the most of the SEO of your video, images, slideshows, local and mobile efforts.
+Here are a few guides to making the most of the SEO of your video, images, slideshows, and local and mobile efforts.

 - Video: Create A YouTube Traffic Jam With These 4 Simple Optimization Tips

-- Images: 10 Must Know Image Optimization Tips
+- Images: 10 Must-Know Image Optimization Tips

 - Slideshows: 7 Ways to Optimize Your SlideShare Presentations for More Traffic